HRTCloudDemo/HRTCloudDemo.github.io/_labs/004/index.markdown

 ## Deploy

-Run `cf push` to push this to IBM Cloud.
+Run `ibmcloud cf push` to push this to IBM Cloud.
 Only proceed to the next step if your app is working correctly.

 ## Create a CI/CD pipeline